SethMMorton/natsort/README.rst

 ``natsort`` comes with a shell script called ``natsort``, or can also be called from the command line with ``python -m natsort``.
 The command line script is only installed onto your ``PATH`` if you don't install via a wheel.
-There is apparently a known bug with the wheel installation process that will not create entry points.

 Requirements
 ------------